JoePaxton/GenreVisuals/README.md

 here: [genres.png].
 This will illustrate the value of downloading the Word document [Comparison.docx].
 The last 4 genres from the document are displayed in a screen shot as well in [genres1.png].

-I originally had intended to attempt to use Echo Nest's Musical Fingerprinter service to see if I could identify the music clips from the [GTZAN Dataset].
+I originally had intended to attempt to use the [Echo Nest Fingerprinting] service to see if I could identify the music clips from the [GTZAN Dataset].
 The fingerprinting algorithm gets a fingerprint for a song from the audio clip and the fingerprint can be used to find the song name, artist, year, etc. However, while trying to get the codegen portion of this to work, I discovered that the Audio fingerprinting service was recently discontinued in January 2015.
 Echo Nest states that you can set up your own server (they have the source code